jslowik123/recipe_server/legal/en/privacy_policy_content_en.md

 As a mobile app, we don't use traditional web cookies:
 - Local data storage is used for app functionality
 - No tracking across other websites or services
-- Anonymous analytics for app improvement only
+- No analytics or tracking services in use

 ### 10.3 Captcha Protection (Bot Prevention)
 We use the hCaptcha service by Intuition Machines Inc. to prevent automated access and abuse.